Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Introduction

-At the origin of life, the emergence of sustained nonequilibrium ion flows across membranes is thought to have been a critical step.
-Phylogenetic evidence indicates that early life already synthesized ATP through membrane-potential–driven processes\cite{weiss2016physiology,moody2024nature}, and chemical and geological studies suggest that early cells may have emerged by exploiting natural proton gradients associated with alkaline hydrothermal vents\cite{sojo2014bioenergetic, yu2025chemiosmotic}.
-However, cells can autonomously generate membrane potential through ion transport, even in the absence of pre-existing ion gradients, leaving the origin of such mechanisms unresolved.
-Therefore, to elucidate the origin of life or protocells, it is necessary to understand how ion pumps could collectively generate and sustain membrane potential.
+The emergence of such coupling would be an essential step in the origin of life.
+Phylogenetic evidence indicates that early life already synthesized ATP through membrane-potential–driven processes\cite{weiss2016physiology,moody2024nature}.
+Chemical and geological studies further indicate that primitive cells may have emerged by exploiting natural ion gradients associated with alkaline hydrothermal vents to drive energetically unfavorable chemical reactions\cite{sojo2014bioenergetic, yu2025chemiosmotic}.
+However, while early systems may have relied on externally imposed ion gradients, how protocells could generate and sustain membrane potentials remains unclear.

-Although studies on the origin of life have examined the necessity of autocatalytic reaction sets\cite{dyson1999origins, jain2001amodel, blokhuis2020universal, kaneko2005onrecursive}, the generation of bio-information\cite{eigen1971selforganization, kauffman1992theorigins, eigen2012thehypercycle, kaneko2002onakinetic, tkachenko2015spontaneou, falk2025suppression}, the role of lipid membranes\cite{segre2001thelipid, lancer2018systems, szathmary2006theorigin}, and required nonequilibrium conditions\cite{goldenfeld2011life, branscomb2017escapement}, how nonequilibrium flows and membrane potential mutually sustain each other remains an open physical problem.
-Here, we introduce a minimal model describing how ion pumps act collectively by exploiting electrochemical potentials that are generated self-consistently.
-We show that nonequilibrium ion transport by pumps and the membrane potential emerge through a phase transition analogous to that of the Ising model.
-We further discuss the conditions for this transition, as well as the roles of fluctuations and symmetry-breaking fields.

-In our model, protocells generate a membrane potential $\Delta\phi$ via the flow of ions $Q$ into and out of the cell through membrane-embedded pumps $P=\{P_1,P_2,...,P_{N_P}\}$, with the total number of pumps $N_P$ fixed (Fig.~\ref{fig1}).
-The total ion number $N_Q$ is set to be constant and assumed to be sufficiently large for continuum approximation of concentrations $c^{I/E}$.
-Each pump is structurally asymmetric, and the direction of ion transport is determined by whether its head (ion-uptake side) faces inward or outward\cite{morth2011astructural, dyla2020structure, calisto2021mechanisms}.
-We represent the direction of the $i$-th pump by a binary variable $P_i\in\{-1,1\}$, corresponding to inward and outward directions, respectively.